What is the TD US Dollar Daily Interest Chequing Account?

 Where it wins

 - Pays some USD interest.
 Unlike standard CAD chequing accounts, the TD US Dollar Daily Interest variant accrues interest daily on USD balances.
-The rate is modest but non-zero — meaningful only on balances above ~USD$10,000.
+The posted rate is only about 0.01%, so it's essentially a token amount — even a large balance earns just a few dollars a year.

 - TD Cross-Border Banking integration.
 Existing TD customers can link their Canadian and US TD accounts for free same-day transfers.
 Useful for snowbirds, freelancers paid in USD, and cross-border commuters.